How to Clean Grout: Tile & Grout Cleaning Tips

 3 Ways to Clean Grout Between Tiles

 Even people who keep a clean home know that mopping floors and wiping walls isn’t enough to keep your tile grout clean.
 Once in a while, you’ll need to clean the grout between your tiles to get rid of dirt and soap buildup.
-You can get this done by booking a cleaning service and adding the ‘deep clean’ extra.
+You can get this done by booking our home cleaning services and adding the ‘deep clean’ extra.
 Alternatively, you can do it yourself with some household products and a little elbow grease.

 In this post, we’ll share 3 methods that explain how to clean grout between tiles so that they look brand new again.